 Realistic: Again, keep your feet on the ground.
 We would like to shoot for the moon but can we really reach it?

 Timely: Set a time frame.

-Following these guides we ensure that we define our objectives and goals clearly so that no open interpretations affects the results.
+Following these guides, we ensure that we define our objectives and goals clearly so that no open interpretations affect the results.
 We learn the lesson, now we are SMART!